Which pharma advertising did President Trump lambaste on Twitter? Good question

 In referring to Prescription D, the president likely meant Medicare Part D, the prescription drug benefit for seniors which went into effect in 2006.

-Read More: Why are almonds good for weight loss
+Read More: Why is skim milk good for diabetics

 But PCMA, the group running the costs criticisms from seniors, doesn’t speak for Big Pharma.
 It represents pharmacy benefit managers (PBM) who handle drug benefit programs for insurance companies and large employers.
 PBMs, in fact, are often at odds with Big Pharma and its pricing moves.